 V2X Vehicle-to-Everything

-4 General description of LTE Layer 1
+4 General description of LTE and MF Layer 1

 4.1 Relation to other layers

 4.1.1 General Protocol Architecture

 The radio interface described in this specification covers the interface between the User Equipment (UE) and the network, and sidelink transmissions between UEs.
 The radio interface is composed of the Layer 1, 2 and 3.
 The TS 36.200 series describes the Layer 1 (Physical Layer) specifications.
 Layers 2 and 3 are described in the 36.300 series.